JuliaDataScience/JuliaDataScience/contents/stats.md

 We will be covering both measures together because they have a profound relationship.
 **The variance is the square of the standard deviation and the standard deviation is the square root of the variance.**

-Let's start with the variance. **Variance is mean of the squared difference between measurements and their average value**:
+Let's start with the variance. **Variance is the mean of the squared difference between measurements and their average value**:

 $$ \sigma^2(x) = \frac{1}{n-1} \sum^n_{i=1} (x_i - \bar{x})^2. $$ {#eq:variance}

 We use the squared Greek letter $\sigma^2$ to denote variance, but you also might find variance being denoted as operator $\operatorname{var}$.
 Note that we are using $n-1$ in @eq:variance.
 This is because we need a bias correction since we are using one *degree of freedom* from our estimate mean $\bar{x}$.
-Degrees of freedom are not in the scope of our book, so we won't cover in details, but feel free to check the [Wikipedia](https://en.wikipedia.org/wiki/Degrees_of_freedom_(statistics)) for a in depth explanation.
+Degrees of freedom are not in the scope of our book, so we won't cover in details, but feel free to check the [Wikipedia](https://en.wikipedia.org/wiki/Degrees_of_freedom_(statistics)) for a in-depth explanation.

 Since we are squaring the differences in @eq:variance, the variance has a property that all dispersion measures have: the variance *cannot* be negative.

-The **var**iance can be used from the `var` function from Julia's standard library `Statistics` module:
+The **var**iance can be found with the `var` function from Julia's standard library `Statistics` module:

 ```julia
 using Statistics: var